Chapter 336 — Title

 Price Payable in Money, Goods, Realty, or Otherwise

-The price in a sales contract can be payable in money or in other goods.
-If the price is partly or fully in goods, each …
+The price in a sales contract can be payable in money or otherwise.
+If the price is paid in whole or in part in goods, …

 336.2-305